MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-0-Commission-Organization/subpart-A-Organization/subjectgroup-ECFRc1d101ecc7bd5de-Office-Workplace-Diversity/section-0.81.md

 (b) The Office has the following duties and responsibilities:

-(1) Through its Director, serves as the principal advisor to the Chairman and Commission officials on all aspects of workplace diversity, affirmative recruitment, equal employment opportunity, non-discrimination, and civil rights;
+(1) Through its Director, serves as the principal advisor to the Chairperson and Commission officials on all aspects of workplace diversity, affirmative recruitment, equal employment opportunity, non-discrimination, and civil rights;

 (2) Provides leadership and guidance to create a work environment that values and encourages diversity in the workplace;